College Admissions Tips and Guidance

 College Decisions: Be Proud of Yourself, But Be Gracious Too!

-At 5 p.m. on March 30th, Tim logs into the account that he created when he applied to XYZ College, just as he was instructed to do.
+At 5 p.m., Tim logs into the account that he created when he applied to XYZ College, just as he was instructed to do.
 He has been waiting for this moment for a long time, and he fervently hopes he will be admitted.
 The college decision is there–and the first word he reads is Congratulations.
 Tim is in.
 He posts to social media: I did it.
 I am going to XYZ next year!

-Across town Reid has also logged into his account for the same college.
+Across town, Reid has also logged into his account for the same college.
 However, the news isn’t promising.
 Reid, along with hundreds of other students, has been deferred.
-He and Tim are friends, and they have very similar grades and SAT scores, and are both actively involved in activities and leadership roles in their high schools and larger communities.
-Reid sees Tim’s post and quickly logs out of the app.
+He and Tim are friends, have very similar grades and SAT scores, and are both actively involved in activities and leadership roles in their high schools and larger communities.
+Reid sees Tim’s post and quickly closes the app.

 When students receive good news about the colleges of their choice, they have every right to be proud and excited, and it is only natural that they want to share that information with their friends.
-Likewise, when students are disappointed, they need to move on, embrace the choices they have, and be happy for their classmates–-even if they perceive that their friends have fared better than they have in the college decision process.
+Likewise, when students are disappointed, they need to move on, embrace their choices, and be happy for their classmates–-even if they perceive that their friends have fared better than they have in the college decision process.

 Is this easier said than done?
 Here are some questions to think about:

-- How might my friend, who is just as worthy a candidate for this college as I am, be feeling about not being accepted?
+• How might my friend, who is just as worthy a candidate for this college as I am, feel about not being accepted?

 As you ponder these questions, here are some actions you might consider:

-Delay posting on social media — Wait before posting (or perhaps don’t post at all) so you can see how your classmates are faring at school the next day.
+Delay posting on social media — Wait before posting (or perhaps don’t post at all) to see how your classmates are faring at school the next day.
 In your rush to post, you might appear insensitive or like a bragger.

 Don’t begrudge others’ success — It’s a red flag that you have the wrong attitude if you find yourself saying things such as, “She only got in because she is a legacy,” or “His SATs weren’t that good, but his dad has connections.”
 Not only is it unkind to gossip in this way, but students also do not really know their classmates’ academic profiles and what they have accomplished, nor do they truly understand what a college might be seeking.

 Put yourself in their shoes — One student we know found out early about her college acceptance (to a college that admits less than 10 percent of its applicants) because she received a likely letter as an athletic recruit.
-She elected to keep this exciting news within her family until after her classmates received their decision notifications.
+She kept this exciting news within her family until her classmates received their decision notifications.
 “A lot of people from my school are applying there and are nervous,” said the high school senior.
 “I don’t want to add to their stress.”

 Even if the admissions outcome wasn’t what you had hoped for or expected, the good news is that every student is likely to have many wonderful options for life after high school.
 After an often stressful and arduous college admissions process, it can feel good for students to leave the competition behind and support one another as they head toward graduation.